What is so menacing about dietary fiber?

 So, If you consume daily thirty five grams of recommended fiber, that adds up to over twenty to thirty thousand extra calories in a single year.
 Not exactly 'net zero...'

+The truth is, fiber slows colon motility and causes congestion [of stools].
 No lie can compete in popularity with the claim that fiber keeps the colon clean because it speeds up elimination!

 Not true , according to the highly respected and authoritative Rome II : The Functional Gastrointestinal Disorders: